Highway revolts in the United States: Colorado

 During the 1960s, there were a number of proposals for new expressways.
 These included the Skyline Freeway from Commerce City to Morrison, the Hampden Freeway through Englewood, the Columbine Freeway which would have gone up Santa Fe, Downing, and Park Avenue West before leaving Denver via North Pecos Street, the Mountain Freeway which would have replaced all of Alameda, and The Quebec Freeway from I-70 all the way to I-25.

 A planned Interstate 470 beltway around Denver met opposition, including from Governor Richard Lamm, an environmentalist, who promised to "drive a silver spike" through the project.
 Eventually, a compromise was reached, and the beltway was built, using three different designations: State Highway 470, E-470 and the Northwest Parkway.
-Currently, a gap remains in the beltway, as it stops short of reaching the Denver suburbs of Broomfield and Golden, where fierce opposition to the road continues.
+Currently, a gap remains in the beltway, as it stops short of reaching the Denver suburbs of Broomfield and Golden.
+Fierce debate and opposition to the road continues, complicated by the radioactive contamination from the Rocky Flats Plant.
 Golden is opposed to completion of the beltway; Broomfield supports it, and has been exploring alternate routes.